top of page

 Re-experiencing somatic reconnection as a form of powerful knowledge, as we navigate systems shaped by inequalities, erasures, and power dynamics.
 I use contemplative practices, including teaching contemplative writing and/or visual or tactile art-making, as a container for mind-body reconnection and spiritual formation.

 Reflecting on positionality.
-For example, I teach how men can learn a mindfulness-based feminism and how unequal distribution of "invisible" domestic, emotional, and reproductive labor effects relationships, especially for heterosexual partnerships.
+For example, I teach how men can learn a mindfulness-based feminism and how unequal distribution of "invisible" domestic, emotional, and reproductive labor affects relationships and communities.
 I help women unpack how they experience patriarchy and other intersecting systems.
 I help white folks (or those with proximity to white identity) unpack where their unexamined conditioning is blocking relational growth, accountability, and meaningful participation in challenging racial injustices.

-Honoring grief work: Through honoring our grief from living inside systems designed to fragment us, we can then use grief to move us toward our creative power and more life-giving experiences of love.
+Honoring grief work as spiritual work: Through honoring our grief from living inside systems designed to fragment us, we can then use grief to move us toward our creative power and more life-giving experiences of love.

 site photography by Pattie Flint